udexon/GEISHA/Roadmap_C.md

 We would like to investigate this issue from a different perspective, that of the economic perspetive.

+More specifically, we propose to analyze the existential crises that may affect individual programmers, in scenarios where GEISHA exists or otherwise.

+In plain English:

+1. Without GEISHA, what are the factors that are threntening the livelihood of a programmer today, or in the next 2, 5 and 10 years?

+2. If GEISHA exists and grows, what are the factors that are threntening the livelihood of a programmer today, or in the next 2, 5 and 10 years?

 - Forms of Artificial Intelligence Systems